SingStuti/propertyprice/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 #### Overview

-Importing Modules
+1. Importing Modules
-Data Preprocessing
+2. Data Preprocessing
-Creating a Simple Linear Regression
+3. Creating a Simple Linear Regression
-Visualizing and Examining Data
+4. Visualizing and Examining Data
-Binning
+5. Binning
-Multiple Regression
+6. Multiple Regression
 Regularization
-a.
+7. a.
 Ridge
 b.
 Lasso

 ---------------------------------------------------------------------------------------------------------------------------
 #### Key findings and conclusions:

-1. Our model shows that the primary driver for property prices in King County is the square footage of the living space.
+1. My model shows that the primary driver for property prices in King County is the square footage of the living space.
 Property prices are also highly impacted by its location in the city (derived from zipcode): in particular, properties in premium areas in and near the city have higher prices than it outer suburbs.
 Building grade as set by the county authority is also another factor as higher grade properties are in better condition and thus can fetch a higher price.
-Finally in our model, waterfront view is another factor that pushes the property price up due to the prime views.
+Waterfront view is another factor that pushes the property price up due to the prime views.

-2. With an r-squared value of 0.73 by polynomial regression(degree=3) for our model, we conclude that the property price in King County can be reasonably predicted.
-However, we are confident that the model can be further refined if more data is available.
+2. With an r-squared value of 0.73 by polynomial regression(degree=3) for our model, can conclude that the property price in King County can be reasonably predicted.
+However, I am confident that the model can be further refined if more data is available.
 As our model factors in the impact of the location, additional area information (for example, by zipcode) such the number of schools, public transportation and crime rate would be very useful.
 We believe that the high property prices in the premium areas of the city are partly driven by these factors.

-3. We worked on the assumption that areas with significantly higher price per square feet (of living space) than the overall county constitute as premium locations.
+3. I worked on the assumption that areas with significantly higher price per square feet (of living space) than the overall county constitute as premium locations.
 Cross-referencing our findings with a zipcode map , we noted that Seattle (Highest Price: $4000000) is most premium location in King County, driven by its proximity to the city centre and great waterfront views facing Lake Washington.
 In addition, zipcodes around Belleview and downtown Seattle are also identified as premium locations.